Breword/tmux/Contributing.md

 - The lexer in cmd-parse.y should be a single state machine rather than separate functions for environment variables, strings and formats.

-- Pane options - would be more useful if inherited from the window options rather than a global set. select-pane -P and maybe -e/-d would be better as pane options and pane-border-format (and maybe pane-border-style).

 ### Large things

 - Better layouts.
 For example it would be good if they were driven by hints